 Its coconut name is taken from the “coco” word, meaning “skull” in Portuguese.
 The Austronesian people first domesticated this fruit in Southeast Asia.
 After that, it appeared in Madagascar and the Pacific Islands via seaborne migrations.

+Coconut water is a refreshing beverage that you can put in soups or stews to enhance the sweetness of your dishes.
 The white flesh is also versatile.
 You might encounter its crunchy flesh in curries, coconut milk, cream, and other treats.

 Season: Available all year round.